 of the local people and pretty soon you'll feel completely at home - Ghana has

 that effect on you!

-Your accommodation will vary depending on
+Your accommodation will be with a

 host family.
 This means that you get to eat, sleep, work, socialise and